 In 2010, The Province of Alberta amended the Weed Control Act and Regulations to remove dandelions as a weed species which legislatively requires control.

-The City's Parks department completed research into the risks of pesticides and brought the information forward to City Council on Monday May 25, 2015.
+The City's Parks department completed research into the risks of pesticides and brought the information forward to City Council in May, 2015.

 At the meeting, City Council approved an Executive Limitation Policy for restricting where Parks will use pesticides on turf areas (spraying for dandelions).
 This policy is supported by Parks and compliments our past decisions on limiting herbicide use on turf areas in neighbourhoods, and on school/playground sites.
 In addition to this policy, The City continues to reduce per-acre pesticide use in accordance with the 2009 Environmental Master Plan.

 City Council’s decision to enact a cosmetic use of pesticides policy was supported by Parks and was based on: